anandptl84/system-design/instagram.md

                session_creation_time: "",
             }~~~
    APP Layer, mostly takes care of write around cache part..
 Reads from Cache if not available, reads from DB and populates it back.

+ Questions:
+    * How do you send login/password information back to users.
+    * Defining the REST objects and request/response on of the same partial REST object.